I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfqueryinterface/ns-wdfqueryinterface-_wdf_query_interface_config.md

 } WDF_QUERY_INTERFACE_CONFIG, *PWDF_QUERY_INTERFACE_CONFIG;
 ````

-## -struct-fields
+## Members

-### -field Size

-The size, in bytes, of this structure.

-### -field Interface
+            `EvtDeviceProcessQueryInterfaceRequest`

+            A pointer to your driver's <a href="https://msdn.microsoft.com/b56fef85-4058-4942-90c0-36646164cd3e">EvtDeviceProcessQueryInterfaceRequest</a> event callback function, which is called when another driver requests the interface.

+            `ImportInterface`

+            If <b>TRUE</b>, the interface supports two-way communication between your driver and drivers that request the interface.

+If this member is <b>FALSE</b>, the interface supports one-way communication from your driver to drivers that request the interface.

+            `Interface`

             A pointer to an <a href="..\wdm\ns-wdm-_interface.md">INTERFACE</a> structure that describes the driver-defined interface.

-### -field InterfaceType
+            `InterfaceType`

             A pointer to the GUID that identifies the interface.

-### -field SendQueryToParentStack
+            `SendQueryToParentStack`

             If <b>TRUE</b>, and if your driver specifies a device object that represents a physical device object (PDO) when it calls <a href="..\wdfqueryinterface\nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md">WdfDeviceAddQueryInterface</a>, the framework sends requests for the interface to the top of the parent device's driver stack.
 If this member is <b>FALSE</b>, or if the device object does not represent a PDO, the framework does not send requests to the parent device's stack.
 For more information, see the following Remarks section.

-### -field EvtDeviceProcessQueryInterfaceRequest

-A pointer to your driver's <a href="https://msdn.microsoft.com/b56fef85-4058-4942-90c0-36646164cd3e">EvtDeviceProcessQueryInterfaceRequest</a> event callback function, which is called when another driver requests the interface.

-### -field ImportInterface

-If <b>TRUE</b>, the interface supports two-way communication between your driver and drivers that request the interface.

-If this member is <b>FALSE</b>, the interface supports one-way communication from your driver to drivers that request the interface.
+            `Size`

+            The size, in bytes, of this structure.

-## -remarks
+    ## Remarks
         The <b>WDF_QUERY_INTERFACE_CONFIG</b> structure is used as input to the <a href="..\wdfqueryinterface\nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md">WdfDeviceAddQueryInterface</a> method.

 For each driver-defined interface that your driver exports, you must allocate a WDF_QUERY_INTERFACE_CONFIG structure that represents the interface.
 Other drivers can request access to the interface by calling <a href="..\wdffdo\nf-wdffdo-wdffdoqueryforinterface.md">WdfFdoQueryForInterface</a>.